yandex-cloud/docs/en/_api-ref-grpc/resource-manager/api-ref/grpc/folder_service.md

 Field | Description
 --- | ---
 folder_id | **string**<br>Required.
 ID of the folder to delete.
 To get the folder ID, use a [FolderService.List](#List) request.
-The maximum string length in characters is 50.
+The maximum string length in characters is 50. delete_after | **[google.protobuf.Timestamp](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#timestamp)**<br>The timestamp after which the process of deleting the folder should begin.
+Until this timestamp, the folder goes into the [Folder.Status.PENDING_DELETION](#Folder4) state and all resources in this folder are stopped.
+In this state, it is possible to cancel the delete operation without any loss.
+After this timestamp, the status of the folder will become [Folder.Status.DELETING](#Folder4) and the process of deleting all the resources  of the folder will be started.
+If `delete_after` is not specified it will be (now + 24 hours).
+To initiate an immediate deletion `delete_after` must be <= now.

 ### Operation {#Operation2}